 The capacity to carry on, believing that the greater good will prevail, exists thanks to the abilities of quiet heroes willing to sacrifice all, in order to protect and defend the Republic.

-To all of my fellow Jedi, welcome to Star Wars Week on The Future of Customer Engagement and Commerce.
+To all of my fellow Jedi, welcome to Star Wars Week on The Future of Customer Engagement and Experience.
 May The Force, as always, be with you.